jessefrench/TechTraderAPI/README.md

 <a href="#links"> Additional Project Links</a>
 </p>

-<p align="center">This is the server-side repo for the full-stack app Tech Trader — a marketplace app for tech lovers.</p>
+<p align="center">This is the server-side repo for the full-stack app TechTrader — a marketplace app for tech lovers.</p>

 <h2 id="technologies">💻 Technologies</h2>